Constitution Act, 1886: Similar powers in other federations

 In Australia, section 122 of the Constitution of the Commonwealth of Australia provides that Parliament "may allow the representation of [any territory surrendered by any State to and accepted by the Commonwealth, or of any territory placed by the Queen under the authority of and accepted by the Commonwealth, or otherwise acquired by the Commonwealth] in either House of the Parliament to the extent and on the terms which it thinks fit".
-The Australian Capital Territory and the Northern Territory are represented in both the Australian Senate and the Australian House of Representatives.
-Australia's external territories are not represented in either House.
-The High Court of Australia confirmed the constitutional validity of the representation of the territories in Western Australia v Commonwealth (1975) and Queensland v Commonwealth.
+The Australian Capital Territory, the Northern Territory and Australia's external territories are represented in both the Australian Senate and the Australian House of Representatives.
+The High Court of Australia confirmed the constitutional validity of the representation of the Australian Capital Territory and Northern Territory in Western Australia v Commonwealth (1975) and Queensland v Commonwealth.

 In India, the Constitution provides for the representation of union territories in the two Houses of its Parliament, the Lok Sabha (House of the People) and the Rajya Sabha (Council of States).
 Some union territories, such as Puducherry, are represented in both Houses and some, such as Ladakh, are not.

 In the United States, the Constitution does not contemplate the representation of territories in the United States Congress.
 Territories are not represented in the United States Senate.
 Territories are represented in a limited manner in the United States House of Representatives by non-voting members.